-SBCWDB and the AJCC partners will continue to build on the delivery of virtual services, such as the online workshops that are being provided using Zoom and that are recorded so as to be available on-demand, that have replaced in-person workshops during the COVID-19 pandemic.
+The pandemic necessitated that the SBCWDB and partners adapt to provide services virtually to meet the needs of the community.
+This has enhanced access for more remote areas of the county, which lack strong public transportation infrastructure.
+SBCWDB and the AJCC partners will continue to build on the delivery of virtual services, such as online workshops that are available live as well as recorded to be available on-demand, that replaced in-person workshops during the COVID-19 pandemic.
+Currently some services and workshops are also available inperson.
 The AJCC system will continue to work with the AJCC partners to identify locations offering wi-fi hot spots at no charge to help make online services accessible after COVID-19 supportive service grants conclude.